 We manage a number of projects, programmes and initiatives that are open to archives.

+Designation is currently closed for review.
 Designation identifies the pre-eminent collections of national and international importance held in England's non-national museums, libraries and archives, based on their quality and significance.

 The V&A Purchase Grant Fund contributes towards the acquisition of objects relating to the arts, literature and history by museums, galleries, record repositories and specialist libraries in England and Wales which are not funded by central government.